Making a Report

 - Anyone who witnesses or otherwise has information that sexual misconduct may have occurred

-The individual or department who wishes to make the report can do so by contacting the Title IX Coordinator/Deputy Coordinators or the Department of Public Safety.
+The individual or department who wishes to make the report can do so by contacting the Title IX Coordinator/Deputy Coordinators or the Office of Public Safety.
 Once a report is received, the Title IX Coordinator works to ensure that the individual feels safe and supported, and has access to all of the available resources and support structures the College offers.

 As outlined by the College’s Mandatory Reporting Policy, faculty and staff who are made aware of sexual misconduct must immediately report the incident to the Title IX Coordinator.
 All reports of sexual misconduct or relationship violence made to a “responsible employee” must be shared in a timely manner by the employee (staff, administrator, faculty) with the Title IX Coordinator who will directly coordinate the College’s response to the report, or assign a Deputy Coordinator(s) to manage that responsibility, for the parties.